milkyware/milkyware.github.io/_drafts/restore-isolated-durable-function-tuple-support.md

 host.Run();
 ```

-To restore being able to use Tuples as inputs, the **JsonSerializerOptions** can be configured in the **Program.cs** to toggle to inclusion of fields in the System.Text.Json (de)serialization process.
+To restore the ability to use Tuples as inputs, the **JsonSerializerOptions** can be configured in the **Program.cs** to toggle to inclusion of fields in the System.Text.Json (de)serialization process.
 Although this is a simple fix, the impact of the serializer change isn't particularly mentioned in the docs and thought it would be useful to document the impact on using Tuples.